Singularity formation for the two-dimensional harmonic map flow into $S^2$: The 1-corrotational harmonic maps and the ansatz for a blowing-up solution

-As we have said, a central step in the proof of Theorem \ref{teo1} is based on the construction of a good approximation to an actual solution of \equ{har map flow}-\equ{har map flow2}.
-In order to keep notation to a minimum, we shall do this in the case $k=1$ of a single bubbling point.
-We will later indicate the necessary changes in the case of a general $k$.
-Given a $T>0$ and a point $q\in \Omega$, we are looking for a solution $u(x,t)$ of the equation \be S(u) := -u_t + \Delta u + |\nn u|^2 u =0, \quad |u|=1 \inn \Omega\times (0,T) \ee which at main order looks like
+In order to keep the notation to a minimum, we shall do this in the case $k=1$ of a single given bubbling point $q\in \Omega$.
+The changes needed for the general case of Theorem \ref{teo1} are minor.
+More precisely for any sufficiently small number $T>0$ we look for an initial datum $u_0$ such that the solution $u(x,t)$ of problem \equ{har map flow} looks at main order like